 “All Within Your Heart + Mind”:

 Overtone singers listen for individual overtones in their voices.
-Through careful listening and subtle adjustments of the lips, tongue, jaw, soft palate, throat, and the rest of the vocal apparatus, they amplify chosen harmonics while suppressing others.
+Through careful listening and subtle adjustments of the lips, tongue, jaw, soft palate, throat, and the rest of the vocal apparatus, they can amplify individual harmonics while suppressing others.
 This enables them to sing two distinct notes at once.
-Through harmonic overtone singing one can harmonize with oneself.
 Harmonic overtones are found in most of the sounds in our everyday lives but we don’t usually hear them as distinct tones.
 We can hear the harmonic overtone series clearly expressed through the human voice via harmonic overtone singing.

 Overtone singing techniques seem mysterious partly because their effects are so extraordinary.
 Researchers have found that harmonic overtone singers use their mouth and throat anatomy to create interconnected but distinct resonating chambers of varying sizes and shapes that alter the loudness and distribution of harmonics.